Horror Show

 The Sagamore Resort - Bolton Landing, New York

-Situated along idyllic Lake George, The Sagamore is all about understated luxury, including at a celebrated fine-dining restaurant.
+Situated along idyllic Lake George, the Sagamore is all about understated luxury, including at a celebrated fine-dining restaurant.
 If you're eating at the hotel, just be on the lookout for a silver-haired female ghost in a blue polka-dot dress who likes to visit diners.
 Other patrons have seen a fighting couple who fade away mid-struggle.

 The resort's golf course, too, is known to welcome spirits, including that of a little boy reportedly hit by a car nearby in the 1950s.